Liverpool have been beaten in the Champions League final after a 1-0 defeat by Real Madrid in Paris.

 “The difference between 2018 and now is that I see us coming again.”

 ‘An absolute defensive masterclass’

-Former Liverpool captain Steven Gerrard, who lifted the trophy in 2005, told BT Sport that Real Madrid’s performance had been “phenomenal”.
+Former Liverpool captain Steven Gerrard, who lifted the trophy in 2005, said Real Madrid’s performance had been “phenomenal”.

 “They have put an absolute defensive masterclass on today,” the Aston Villa boss said.

 “Yes, the keeper got man of the match, but if you look at the detail of the defending to a man all over the pitch, their distances, their shape and the calmness under pressure.